 There are many insect eating bats in Australasia, most are small (some are tiny!).
-The smallest insect eating bats in Australasia weigh about 3 grams - that is about 1 tenth of a mouse!
+The smallest insect eating bats in Australasia weigh about 3 grams!
 Insect eating bats belong to a group of bats called 'microbats' which find their way through the dark by using 'echolocation', listening to the echoes from their high pitched calls.
-These calls are usually well above the range of human hearing so we can't hear them, but some species like the White-striped Freetail bat can be heard by humans.
+These calls are usually well above the range of human hearing so we can't hear them, but some species like the White-striped Freetail Bat can be heard by humans.

-They feed on a range of insects including many pest species.
-They also can slow their bodies down and go into torpor (kind of like a mini hibernation) to save energy when it is cold or when they're inactive during the day.
-They can live a very long time for such small animals, sometimes more than 30 years.
+They feed on a range of insects, including many pest species.
+They also can slow their bodies down and go into torpor to save energy when it is cold or when they're inactive during the day.
+They can live a very long time for such small animals, sometimes more than 30 years, but usually less than this.

 Fruit and nectar eating bats belong to a group of bats called 'megabats' which generally don't use echolocation to navigate.
 These bats have large eyes and a good sense of smell that they use to find their food, fruits and nectar from flowering plants.